Oracle database licensing

 • Virtualization dramatically impacts Oracle licensing costs.

-• Cloud-based DR can offer flexibility but must precisely follow Oracleโ€™s cloud licensing rules.
+• Cloud-based DR can offer flexibility, but it must precisely follow Oracleโ€™s cloud licensing rules.

 Understanding these top 10 facts allows you to ensure compliance, reduce Oracle audit risks, and effectively manage disaster recovery licensing costs.